 While the fashion industry may seem limited to the traditional options like fashion designing, it honestly isn’t.
 There is a range of things you could do within the fashion industry that includes retail buying, fashion Illustration, merchandising, styling, makeup, textile designing, and so on.
 We know all of these career options in fashion sound equally tempting.
 But, it is important to do some research on the internet and within yourself too, and find out exactly where your heart lies.
-Say, fashion designing is a broad professional path and if you are drawn towards it, chances may be that you are drawn towards a particular segment of fashion designing.
+Say, fashion designing is a broad professional path and if you are drawn towards it, chances may also be that you are drawn towards a particular segment of fashion designing.

 So, it is important to clearly think and identify what area of fashion you want to dive into.
 You can seek help from career counsellors, books, or even professionals in the industry.
 Moreover, you can also take up workshops and online fashion designing courses to test the waters for yourself and get more clarity.
 Nevertheless, no matter what category you may be inclined towards, there’s always a way to achieve your spot in it.
 Start your journey with a little bit of research on the scope and opportunities in your chosen field, then find relevant courses that will guide you and help you skill up.

 Enhance Your Skills to Get Professionally Advanced

 Passion, talent, and knowledge work in synergy to help you achieve success in your chosen field.
 One without the other, unfortunately, wouldn't let you get far enough.
 The first step in making your big entry into the fashion industry is to determine what you are really good at.
-Is it visualization, designing, styling, writing?
+Is it visualization, designing, styling, or writing?
 This will help you understand where your true forte lies.
 Once you've done that, the next step would be to practice until you achieve desired progress because perfection is a myth.

 Create a Strong Fashion Designing Portfolio to Showcase Your Skills